Downloading or distributing copyrighted material without authorization of the copyright holder is a violation of:

 The student's network privileges are permanently revoked, unless significant mitigating circumstances are present.
 The student is also re-referred to the Office of Student Conduct for further action under the Student Conduct Code and may be subject to additional, more serious, sanctions (e.g., $300 fine, disciplinary probation for tenure and/or suspension from the University) based on the student's responsibility in the case and any previous incidents.
 The case will also be part of the student's UC San Diego disciplinary record.

 You can find a copy of the Student Conduct Code at studentconduct.ucsd.edu and for further questions, please contact the Office of Student Conduct at (858) 534-6225 if you have any further questions.

 University Consequences for Non-Student Violations

-DMCA violations received for non-students are forwarded to their department.
+DMCA violations received for non-students are forwarded to network security.
 Consequences for non-students will depend on the policies of their respective department and classification.

 University Consequences for Summer Conference Guests